-TRL in 2025 TRL in 2027 TRL in 2031 High performances Batteries Electric Multi-Unit (BEMU) train , with long autonomy (200 km targeted), optimised aerodynamic with mobile fairings adapted to maintenance constraints with high safety locking devices, weight savings, standardised and interoperable batteries charging interfaces and data protocol with infrastructure, smart eco-mode functions to minimise energy consumption on- board, Traction Battery second life (after end of life in Traction duties).
+TRL in TRL in TRL in 2026 2028 2030 High performances Batteries Electric Multi-Unit (BEMU) train, with long autonomy (200 km targeted), optimised aerodynamic with mobile fairings adapted to maintenance constraints with high safety locking devices, weight savings, standardised and interoperable batteries charging interfaces and data protocol with infrastructure, smart eco-mode functions to minimise energy consumption onboard, Traction Battery second life (after end of life in Traction duties).
 Adapted operation rules will be implemented for a full acceptability by operators and train drivers.
 Standardised interfaces will be developed to ensure to the maintainers, cost efficient changes of the battery racks during the train's life.
-6/7 7/8 8 H2 hybrid trains: Design of heavy duty vehicle (with Gas H2, Liquid H2); Assessment, safety analysis of new technologies for on board hydrogen storage (storage H2 vehicle for Traction unit or tank wagon); Demonstration on infrastructure inspection/maintenance vehicle and also hybrid H2 power loco for freight/passenger mainly focused on the management and reuse of the wasted energy.
+6/7 7/8 8 H2 hybrid trains: Design of heavy duty vehicle (with Gas H2, Liquid H2); Assessment, safety analysis of new technologies for on board hydrogen storage (storage H2 vehicle for Traction unit or tank wagon); Demonstration on infrastructure inspection/maintenance vehicle and/or hybrid H2 power loco for freight/passenger mainly focused on the management and reuse of the wasted energy.
 6 7 8 Sub-urban catenary trains with on board ESS with high level of braking energy recovery, energy autonomy for passengers' comfort & safety and traction to a nearby station.
 A direct connection between the ESS and the electrical engines has to be developed to ensure high efficiency with a mix between supercapacitor batteries (power) and Li-ion batteries (energy).
-6 7
+4

-Table 20 - Overview of capabilities enabling operational objectives 1
+Table 19 - Overview of capabilities enabling operational objectives 1